harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-acr-step-settings.md

 ---
-title: Build and Push an image to Docker Registry step settings
+title: Build and Push to ACR step settings
-description: This topic describes settings for the Build and Push an image to Docker Registry step.
+description: This topic describes settings for the Build and Push to ACR step.
 sidebar_position: 20
-helpdocs_topic_id: q6fr5bj63w
-helpdocs_category_id: 4xo13zdnfx
-helpdocs_is_private: false
-helpdocs_is_published: true
 ---

-This topic describes settings for the **Build and Push an image to Docker Registry** step, which creates a Docker image from a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and pushes it to a Docker registry.
+This topic provides settings for the **Build and Push to ACR** step, which builds an image and pushes it to [Azure Container Registry](https://azure.microsoft.com/en-us/free/container-registry/) (ACR).

+:::note

+The **Build and Push to ACR** step is supported on Kubernetes build infrastructures only.

-Because this step is equivalent to the Docker [build](https://docs.docker.com/engine/reference/commandline/build/) and [push](https://docs.docker.com/engine/reference/commandline/push/) commands, you can use this step or the [Build and Push to ACR step](./build-and-push-to-acr-step-settings.md) to push to Azure Container Registry (ACR).
+For other build infrastructures, you can use the [Build and Push an image to Docker Registry step](./build-and-push-to-docker-hub-step-settings.md) to push to ACR.

-:::info

-Depending on the stage's build infrastructure, some settings may be unavailable.
-Not all settings are available for all build infrastructure options.

 :::